-Truck driver safety: How to nail training on new policies
+Truck driver safety: How to nail training truck drivers on new policies

-Being a truck driver is one of the most deadliest occupations in the United States.
-According to the Bureau of Labor Statistics, transportation and material moving resulted in more fatalities than any other occupation, reaching 1,301 fatalities.
+According to the Bureau of Labor Statistics, transportation and material moving resulted in more fatalities than any other occupation, reaching 1,301 in 2015.
 Included in this number are the 745 deaths of truck drivers who were killed on the job.

 Using interactive training for effective outcomes